-The U.S. Embassy is pleased to announce that the Georgian Institute of Public Affairs (GIPA) is soliciting applications from Azerbaijani citizens for a master’s degree program in journalism and media management offered by the Caucasus School of Journalism and Media Management (CSJMM) and taught by instructors from the United States, the European Union, Georgia, and Azerbaijan.
+The U.S. Embassy is pleased to announce that the Georgian Institute of Public Affairs (GIPA) is soliciting applications from Azerbaijani citizens for a master’s degree program in journalism and media management offered by the Caucasus School of Journalism and Media Management and taught by instructors from the United States, European Union member states, Georgia, and Azerbaijan.
 The program is funded by the U.S. Department of State.
 The overall goal of the program is to strengthen the media in the emerging democratic societies of the Caucasus.

-Up to five Azerbaijani students will be selected for the program, which will be offered in four semesters from September 2019 to May 2021.
-The program will be held in Georgia from September 2019-December 2020, with the fourth semester conducted as a self-guided project in Azerbaijan.
-Students will return to Georgia for the defense of their thesis/final project in May 2021.
-While resident at GIPA, students will have access to computers, audio and video equipment, the Internet, and a journalism library.
-The program produces a student newspaper, Brosse Street Journal, in print and electronic versions, and airs reports on Radio GIPA FM.
+Five Azerbaijani students will be selected for the program, which will be offered in four semesters from September 2020 to June 2022.
+The students will study in Georgia from September 2020-December 2021.
+The students will work on their diploma portfolio in Azerbaijan on January 2022-June 2022 and return to Georgia for the defense of a thesis/final project in July 2022.
+While resident at GIPA, students will have access to computer, audio and video equipment, the Internet, and a journalism library.
+The program will produce multimedia stories for the student media web page and air reports to Radio GIPA FM.

 The program curriculum provides a hands-on, experiential approach to learning the latest techniques of fact-based, professional reporting and writing in both print and broadcast media.
 Management techniques and key knowledge fields, such as economics and the judiciary, are also stressed.
 Faculty and curriculum for the School will be provided in cooperation with IREX Georgia in the framework of the four-year USAID-funded G-MEDIA (Georgian Media Enhance Democracy, Informed Citizenry and Accountability) program, and the South Carolina University.

-Strong English language skills, as demonstrated by a written exam and at an oral interview, are required.
+Strong English language skills, as demonstrated at an oral interview, are required.

 The U.S. Embassy in Baku provides tuition support and financial assistance for the duration of studies in Georgia to students who demonstrate financial need.